Purdue-CS193/homework-0-arybak19/index.md

+# Alex Rybak's First CS193 Homework
 ## Welcome to GitHub Pages

+###Favorite Things About CS193
+-Great Course Leads
+-Get to learn more about computer science
+-Course Load is nice
+-Amazing Students

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.